 Evaluation of the microbiota may be useful as a non-invasive method for diagnostic purposes.
 The sensitivity of the microbial community structure to abnormal states may hold potential as new markers of disease that could complement traditional analysis of body fluid samples, tissue sections and other clinical methods.
 The diagnostic potential of the microbiota has been identified in many diseases.
 For example, changes in the characteristics of the intestinal microflora can potentially predict early lung cancer[10].
 Moreover, changes in the intestinal microbiome are related to the severity of coronary artery disease[11] and other changes in microbial diversity are directly and indirectly associated with hypertension[12].
 In addition, studies have shown that gut microbiome alterations predispose to numerous neurological diseases[13].
-Therefore, charting of the microbial map of the microbiome may significantly contribute to the diagnosis and targeted treatment of a wide range of diseases.[14][15][16][17][18][19][20]
+Therefore, charting of the microbial map of the microbiome may significantly contribute to the diagnosis and targeted treatment of a wide range of diseases.

-2 Microbiome alterations can distinguish between renal physiological and pathophysiological states
+The complex role of the microbiome in the aging process of the human body is gradually being elucidated with the advancement of understanding.
+The composition and structure of human microorganisms are constantly changing with age[14].
+This age-related perturbation is accompanied by the occurrence of states such as inflammation, which largely influences the appearance of age-related pathological states[15].
+Thus, interactions between the human microbiome and the host largely influence the rate of aging.
+Microbiome-specific modulation becomes an important part of anti-aging research[16].
+The specific gut microbial composition has also been suggested as a predictor of aging[17].
+Adequate elaboration of the role of microbiota in the aging process would be very useful in the regulation of the aging process and in the response to diseases of aging.

 Kidney aging is one of the important aspects of systemic aging.
-The physiological structure and function of the kidney become damaged during the aging process, and this damage can result in a series of pathological processes and diseases.
-Renal disease is an increasingly important global public health problem.
-The kidney is considered damaged if its ability to remove waste, concentrate urine and maintain the electrolyte balance is lower than normal.
-Clinical diagnosis of renal disease includes etiological and pathological diagnoses, as well as laboratory examinations.
+The physiological structure and function of the kidney become damaged during the aging process, and this damage can result in a series of pathological processes and diseases[18].
+Renal disease is an increasingly important global public health problem[19].
 Due to the lack of obvious clinical manifestations in the early stages of kidney disease, most patients have developed late-stage disease by the time they are diagnosed and thus have a poor prognosis.
-Therefore, the discovery of new therapeutic markers and targets for kidney disease is very important.
+Therefore, the discovery of new therapeutic markers and targets for kidney disease is very important[20].
 The development of high-throughput sequencing technology and the emergence of databases can help to better understand the relationship between diseases and microorganisms.
-The strong associations between gut microbiota alterations and kidney disease have also been extensively explored (Figure 1,2).
+The strong associations between gut microbiota alterations and kidney disease have also been extensively explored.
+High abundance of microbiota in patients with kidney disease can distinguish illness (Figure1).
+High-throughput studies based on renal pathological status and microbiome also confirmed this complex association (Figure 2).
 As a result of the increasing attention being paid to the complex relationship between microorganisms and diseases in recent years, microorganisms have become a new target in the etiology and clinical diagnosis of renal function injury.

 Figure 1.
 Receiver operating characteristic (ROC) curves of the top ten genera of gut microbiota associated with kidney disease

-ROC curves of the top ten microbial genera with the highest relative abundance in kidney disease in the GMrepo database; the area under the curve is shown for each genus.
+ROC curves of the top ten microbial genera with the highest relative abundance in kidney disease in the gut microbiome database GMrepo(https://gmrepo.humangut. info/phenotypes/);the area under the curve (AUC) is shown for each genus.
+Gut microbiota show predictive ability in differentiating patients with kidney disease (P > 0.05, AUC > 0.5).

 Figure 2.
 Heatmap of the associations between alterations to specific genera of the gut microbiota and various kidney diseases